Salvadoran migrant dies in Border Patrol custody

 Breaking News Emails

-CBP said in a statement Thursday afternoon that it was saddened to report that a 32-year-old man from El Salvador was pronounced dead that morning in Lordsburg, New Mexico.
+CBP said in a statement Thursday afternoon that it was saddened to report that the man from El Salvador was pronounced dead in the morning in Lordsburg, New Mexico.

-The man, who was not identified in the statement, had been taken into custody Wednesday night around 9 p.m. by El Paso Station Border Patrol agents and was being processed at the station in Lordsburg “when he fell into medical distress,” CBP said.
+The man, who was not identified in the statement, had been taken into custody around 9 p.m.
+Wednesday by El Paso Station Border Patrol agents and was being processed at the station in Lordsburg “when he fell into medical distress,” CBP said.

-The agency said attempts to revive the man were unsuccessful and expressed condolences to the man’s family.
+The agency said attempts to revive the man were unsuccessful, and it expressed condolences to his family.

 CBP said it was “committed to the health, safety and humane treatment of those in our custody” and that the death was under review.